-In view of all the conditions from the previous section, the better way would be to go ahead scanning without damaging the book, in a non-destructive method, i.e. scanning without cutting open the spine of the book, i.e. scanning the books intact.
+In view of all the conditions from the previous section, the better way of how to scan a book would be to go ahead scanning without damaging the book, in a non-destructive method, i.e. scanning without cutting open the spine of the book, i.e. scanning the books intact.

 Purchasing a Non-destructive Scanner

-Now that we know what non-destructive scanning is, let us go ahead and see how many non-destructive scanners are available in the world and how affordable they are.
+Now that we know what non-destructive scanning is, let us go ahead and see how to scan a book using one of the scanners that we use at ScanJunction.

-If you ask us, the scanner that we have been using till now are all that of the brand Atiz.
-They are unique in their own ways, that comes in-between both in terms of price and quality.
+If you ask us, the scanner that we have been using till now is all that of the brand Atiz.
+They are unique in their own ways, which comes in-between both in terms of price and quality.